Skip to content

 Prod # implicitly "prod"

-Rejected for the initial version: too magical.
+Rejected: too magical.
 The whole point of value enums is that the wire value can differ from the variant name ("development""Dev").
-Auto-lowercase could be a future convenience shorthand, but explicit values should be the default.
+Explicit values keep the value table obvious and auditable.

 StrEnum / IntEnum as separate keywords